Xon77/L4LSoundsDataBase/README.md

 ---

-### Drum categories and  abbreviations sorted by groups or families
+### Drum machine categories and  abbreviations sorted by groups or families

 | Group | Drum categories                     | Abbreviation |  Nb of files  |
 |-------------------------------------|:------------|:------------|-----:|